Calling all thirsty critters: It’s happy hour in the woods.

 A New Jersey transplant, Thomson moved here permanently after years of visiting on weekends to unplug and checkout.
 “I fell completely in love with the area,” he says.“Just being more in nature, more remote, less people, less hectic lives, the mountains, the woods, sitting around a campfire under a beautiful starry sky.”

-The Creek Bar draws an eclectic, diverse crowd—locals and lifers as well as Airbnb-ing out-of-towners.
+The High Voltage Creek Bar draws an eclectic, diverse crowd—locals and lifers as well as Airbnb-ing out-of-towners.
 Which is to say it’s very Catskills.
 “You’ve got old school folks sitting next to hipsters from the city,” Thomson says.
 “Somehow, everybody seems to get along.”